[Skip to Content]

 Eligibility

-Am I/is my school eligible to participate?
+Am I/is this teacher eligible to participate?

-Retired or former teachers, coaches, and school administrators are not eligible.
 Teachers do not need to be NYC residents.

-How can I apply or nominate a teacher?
+How can I submit or nominate a teacher?

 The Process